 The update affected the following areas:

-This change will affect mobile searches in all languages worldwide and will have a significant impact in Google Search results.
+It only affected the mobile search.
+The change does not affect desktop searches.
+This change will affect mobile searches in all languages worldwide and will have a significant impact on Google Search results.

 Check your site by testing your pages with the Mobile-Friendly Test tool

 If your website is affected by the update convert your website into a mobile responsive website.

 RankBrain is a machine-learning artificial intelligence system that helps Google better understand the meaning behind queries, and provide best-matching search results for users.
 But it also used to help rank web pages.
 Google also commented that RankBrain was the third most important factor in the ranking algorithm.
 The common understanding is that RankBrain, in part, relies on the traditional SEO factors such as links and content.